Raytwo/Cobalt/README.md

 ## Bug reports
 In the case where you are certain the issue comes from Cobalt itself, consider [opening an issue on this repository](https://github.com/Raytwo/Cobalt/issues/new).
 Eventually provide a screenshot of the error message to make it easier.

+## Where are the sources?
+The code is not ready to be used by other people for the time being, as the project this runs on is unreleased for the same reasons.
+This might change in the future.
+If you are the kind of person who only use open-source homebrews, I'd rather you don't come to rant about it and just don't use this.

 ## Special thanks
 In no particular order: ``Shadów``, ``blujay``, ``jam1garner``, ``Moonling``, ``Sierra``, ``DeathChaos``